museumcomputernetwork/mcn-2020-git-haiku/index.md

-Must springtime fade?
+The sea darkening
-The fragrant blossoms remain.
+let us to the road again
-from looking at the moon.
+Thanks for the knowledge